Here are the cuttings (and prices) which we can provide on a seasonal basis. Please sign up for our free e-news to be advised of dates available.

 - Watch out for a notification in our e-news.
 These cuttings are seasonal and NOT available at other times of the year.

 - Please pre-order the cuttings you require (to ensure we do not oversell).
-Email
+Email with your name, address (for mail), phone number (mobile preferred) and quantities and selection.

-preferred) and quantities and selection. - Cuttings are $10 for one, $15 for any two, $20 for any three PLUS $10 P&P via courier.
-Add an extra $4 if it’s going to a RD address.
+- Cuttings are $12 for one.
+Add $5 for each additional cutting (any species) required.
+Then add $12 for P&P. Add an extra $5.50 if it’s going to a rural delivery address.
 Pay by internet banking into the MBNZT bank account with Kiwibank 38-9009-0654693-00 using your surname, postcode and 'cuttings' as reference.

 - Please be prepared to open and put them into the medium immediately upon receipt.
 Here is a useful Youtube video to watch, from 4.18 minutes on.
 (It’s about Australian native plants and other plants/methods are discussed.)